Sikandarpur Ghoshi

 Sikandarpur Ghosi is a large village located in the district of Gurgaon in the state of Haryana in India.
 It has a population of about 5,586 living in around 1,212 households.

-This village is dominated by Yadavs and lies near the MG road.
+This village is dominated by the Hindu population and lies near the MG road.
 There is a Delhi Metro station in Sikandarpur.
-Nearby villages are Nathupur and Chakkarpur.The village is in its developing state.
+Nearby villages are Nathupur and Chakkarpur.